 Susan Senior Seller, a fifty-five-year-old grandmother of two, is now estranged from her social circle and carrying $2,500 dollars of credit card debt.
 Olga Older Orderer, the seventy-eight-year-old matriarch of Susan’s church, mourns as a long-time friendship with Susan gives way to a seemingly endless stream of business requests.
 Positive intentions on both sides are dashed, all due to Susan’s involvement with a multilevel marketing company, commonly referred to as an MLM.

 Susan and Olga’s story is a fictionalized but statistically accuratecomposite of many often-reported MLM experiences.
 Their story begins much like any of the other 41.6 million US-based MLM participants.
-Susan’s company sold her on an potential dual income stream.
+Susan’s company sold her on a potential dual income stream.
 She could earn money by selling products directly, or she could recruit other salespeople and share in their profits.
 This possibility of dual incomes was particularly appealing for Susan, given her past educational and financial difficulties.
 Decades ago, Susan dropped out of college before earning a degree.
 She had already experienced bankruptcy once, so she was eager to pursue a business opportunity that appeared to have low startup barriers and a strong potential for success.

 Olga quickly became one of her preferred customers.
 At first, Olga enjoyed supporting Susan’s small business.
 But over time Olga felt increasingly pressured to purchase more product.
 At Susan’s urging, Olga even signed a contract to become a seller, despite having no intention of distributing product.
 Regretfully, Olga eventually broke off relations with her friend when the pressure to buy and sell became too overwhelming.